ecotner/osrm-blog/osrm-blog-post.md

     return (x['distance']/self.METERS_PER_MILE, x['duration']/self.SEC_PER_HOUR)
 ```

-If we could get into the "guts" of the function, we see the JSON object that is returned, `x` has multiple pieces, which you can get by using `x.keys()`.
+If we could get into the "guts" of the function, we see the JSON object that is returned, `x`, has multiple pieces, which you can get by using `x.keys()`.

 ```python
 >>> x.keys()